 Current statistics show that the number of marriages in which the wife has a higher libido at about 30%.
 That is a large number of wives who feel alone and misunderstood.

 There are different causes for low libido in men and these include illness, low testosterone levels, unresolved inner issues like anger or self-worth, past sexual abuse, stress, addictions, pornography or depression.

 It could also be the result of a wife who previously rejected her husband for a period of time and he learned to shut down.

-Normally a man’s sense of manhood and completeness are closely tied to his performance in the bedroom; he feels good about himself when he’s able to satisfy his wife sexually.
+Normally a man’s sense of manhood is closely tied to his performance in the bedroom; he feels good about himself when he’s able to satisfy his wife sexually.

 The opposite is true: he feels terrible when he’s unable to perform.

-As the higher drive spouse, here are 6 things to remember as work towards restoring health to your sex life.
+As a wife with the higher sex drive, here are six things to remember as work towards restoring health to your sex life.